DavidLeifer/polarbearGIS/README.md

 4. Point in polygon and round the data to 15 minute increments and save as a geojson file
 - APPLICATION
 5. Ingest each file and programmatically add to map
-6. Add popup info window to tweet to display text but noo personally identifiable information from the user (as carefully stipulated in the docs)
+6. Add popup info window to display tweet text but noo personally identifiable information from the user (as carefully stipulated in the docs)

 ### Polar Bears
-Got an angel on my left shoulder, a devil on the polar</br>
-Got a mug a frigid, got a mug a solar, sliiiide over</br>

 ![Polar Bears](/imgs/polar-bears.png?raw=true)